ccondry/go-cms-ui/README.md

 # go-cms-ui
 The dCloud GoCMS web portal UI project.
-It is built on Momentum-UI and Vue.js 2.6 (including vue-router and vuex), using Webpack 4.
+It is built on Buefy and Vue.js 2.6 (including vue-router and vuex), using Webpack 4, with Cisco fonts and colors from momentum-ui.

 ## Development
 ### Usage